| adamwilt.com > the DV, DVCAM & DVCPRO Formats | copyright © 1998-2008 Adam J. Wilt | ||||||||||||||||||

 General DV Info:DVCentral was the starting point for any English-language news, views, reviews, and opinion on the DV format.
 Infrequently updated, but has many useful links.

-In Europe, Jan van der Meer's excellent Global Digital Videographers Club is the place to start.
-Both English and Dutch content are available.
+In Europe, Jan van der Meer's excellent Global Digital Videographers Club (now offline) was the place to start.
+Both English and Dutch content were available.
 (As far as I can tell, his was the first independent website dedicated to the DV format.)

 Nigel Cooper's DVuser is "the UK’s premier free online DV magazine, which is aimed at anyone who is involved in digital video production in some form or another" and well worth a look.